KDuss/bezel/client_part.md

 await sleep(timeInMillis);
 ```

-4. Add test suite to the list of tests to be executed in [allTests.mjs](code/src/public/test/allTests.mjs).
+4. Add test suite to the list of tests to be executed in ``allTests.mjs``.

 ```javascript
 // For unit tests